kawamataryo/vue-word-highlighter/README.md

 | highlightClass | String or Object or Array |  | The class name to be applied to an highlight tag.|
 | highlightStyle | String or Object |  | The inline style to be applied to an highlight tag. |
 | highlightTag | String |  | Type of tag to wrap around highlighted matches; defaults to `mark` |

+## License

+vue-word-highlighter is available under the MIT License.